Through research, Dr. Christine Lee and her team are improving care and restoring quality of life for people with chronic gut disorders.

 We have offered more than 2000 FMTs to patients for clinical care or research; FMT has found it to be safe and effective.
 Watch the video below to learn about another patient’s journey from fear to hope through FMT.

-If you’d like to learn more about the FMT program, become a stool donor, or find out about study opportunities, please email FMTaccess@viha.ca.
+If you would like to learn more about the C. diff study or FMT, please email FMTaccess@viha.ca.